zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 Currently, Gerrit is the only method to submit a change for review.

-Before submitting, please ensure each commit conforms with coding and contribution guidelines.
+Before submitting, please ensure each commit follows :ref:`contributing_code` guidelines.
 Directions for building the source code are beyond the scope of this document.
 Please see the :ref:`getting_started` for further detail.